Wolfgang Kapp

-Wolfgang Kapp (24 July 1858 – 12 June 1922) was a German conservative and nationalist and political activist who is best known for his involvement in the eponymous 1920 Kapp Putsch.
+Wolfgang Kapp (24 July 1858 – 12 June 1922) was a German conservative and nationalist political activist who is best known for his involvement in the eponymous 1920 Kapp Putsch.
 He spent most of his career working for the Prussian Ministry of Finance and then as director of the Agricultural Credit Institute in East Prussia.
 During World War I, Kapp was a vocal annexationist and critic of the government's policies, which he saw as not aggressive enough.
 His strong dislike of parliamentary government and the Weimar Republic led him to take a leading role in the 1920 putsch that bears his name.
 Following the putsch's failure to overthrow the German government, Kapp went into exile in Sweden.
 He returned to Germany in late 1921 to appear in court, but died while under medical care before he could testify.

 Early life

-Kapp was born in New York City where his father Friedrich Kapp, a political activist and later Reichstag delegate for the National Liberal Party, had settled after the failed European revolutions of 1848.
-In 1870 the family returned to Germany, and Kapp's schooling continued in Berlin at the Friedrich Wilhelm Gymnasium.
+Kapp was born in New York City, where his father Friedrich Kapp, a political activist and later Reichstag delegate for the National Liberal Party, had settled after the failed European revolutions of 1848.
+In 1870, the family returned to Germany, and Kapp's schooling continued in Berlin at the Friedrich Wilhelm Gymnasium.
 Wolfgang Kapp married Margarete Rosenow in 1884; the couple had three children.
 Through his wife's family, Kapp acquired connections with politically conservative elements.
 He studied law at the Eberhard Karls University of Tübingen and the Georg-August University of Göttingen, where he became a member of the student organization Corps Hannovera Göttingen.
 In 1886, he completed his doctorate in law and was appointed to a position in the Prussian Ministry of Finance the same year.

 In 1907, through the intercession of his friend Elard von Oldenburg-Januschau, an influential Junker from East Prussia, Kapp took over the lucrative position of director of the East Prussian Agricultural Credit Institute, a post he held until March 1920.
 He successfully lobbied for the agricultural workers' movement, peasant settlement and agricultural debt relief, and against strong opposition he founded a non-profit public life insurance company.
 In 1912 he was elected to the supervisory board of Deutsche Bank.
 He was also an honorary doctor of the University of Königsberg.